sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 const blob = await fs.readFile("./contract.pdf");
 const request = await sensible.extract({
       file: blob,
-      documentType: "senseml_instruct_basics",
+      documentType: "sensible_instruct_basics",
     });
 const results = await sensible.waitFor(request);
 console.log(results); // see Typescript SDK reference to convert results from JSON to Excel
 ```

-This code uploads your local file to a Sensible-hosted URL and extracts data from an example PDF (`contract.pdf`) using an example document type (`senseml_instruct_basics`) and an example extraction configuration.
+This code uploads your local file to a Sensible-hosted URL and extracts data from an example PDF (`contract.pdf`) using an example document type (`sensible_instruct_basics`) and an example extraction configuration.

 #### Check results